MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/04-speech.md

 1. Download **speech.zip** by opening the URL `https://aka.ms/mslearn-speech-files` in a new browser tab.
 Using the URL should automatically download a folder on your computer.

 1. Navigate to the *Downloads* folder on your computer, then identify the downloaded folder.
-Right-click on the downloaded folder to unzip its contents by selecting *Extract All...*.
-Then select *Extract*.
+Right-click on the downloaded folder.
+Select *Extract All...*.
+Then select *Extract* to unzip its contents.
 The unzipped folder will appear on the screen.
 Close the unzipped folder.
 Notice that the unzipped folder is now also in your *Downloads* folder.

 1. In the Azure AI Foundry Speech portal, under *Upload files*, select **Browse files**.
 Navigate unzipped folder.
 Select **WhatAICanDo.m4a** and then **Open**.